Highgate School: Sexual abuse allegations

 In March 2021, current and former pupils of the school published an open letter to the governors, evidencing the school's 'systematic failure' to address sexual abuse committed by Highgate pupils or on Highgate property.
-The letter referenced hundreds of anonymous allegations of harassment, assault, and rape against former and current pupils, claimed that male students at Highgate School had a widespread reputation for such behaviour, and alleged that students had been 'silenced' by the school administration.
+The letter referenced hundreds of anonymous allegations of harassment, assault, and rape against former and current pupils, asserted that male students at Highgate School had a widespread reputation for such behaviour and alleged that students had been 'silenced' by the school administration.
 Year 11, 12 and 13 pupils staged a classroom walkout to mark the report.
-Later the same week the school announced an independent investigation into rape culture at the school, by a panel to led by Dame Anne Rafferty, the former Lady Justice of Appeal.
-Her subsequent report along with a safeguarding review carried out by the London Borough of Haringey stated that the school's polices met statutory requirements and that a large majority of alleged incidents took place outside of the school.
+Later the same week the school announced an independent investigation into rape culture at the school, by a panel to be led by Dame Anne Rafferty, the former Lady Justice of Appeal.
+Her subsequent report along with a safeguarding review carried out by the London Borough of Haringey stated that the school's policies met statutory requirements and that a large majority of alleged incidents took place outside the school.
 In addition, both reports reflected on the contrasting responses from interviews with pupils and parents with Rafferty stating: "It is striking that no one in the school community recognises the Highgate on Everyone’s Invited as the school they attend or to which they send their children or at which they work."
 The school announced a range of policy reviews including an Anti-Sexism and Sexual Violence Plan along with implementing Rafferty's recommendation of appointing a dedicated Director of Safeguarding.